euflauzinoandre/euflauzinoandre/README.md

   </div>

 - 💻 I’m currently working on backend with PHP and Laravel (Blueprint);
-- 📚 Have I studying Fullstack development with HTML, CSS and Javascript... a little MongoDB too!
+- 📚 I've studied Fullstack development with HTML, CSS and Javascript... a little MongoDB too!
 - 🕹️ League of Legends player (Silver);
 - 💡 Fun fact: [ ] I'm not a robot!